nadyab93/Todo-List/README.md

 - Add a Todo: Type a task in the input field and click the plus button or press Enter.
 - Toggle Completion: Click on the task text or checkbox to mark it as completed or incomplete.
-- Delete a Todo: Click the trash icon next to the task to remove it from the list.
+- Delete a Todo: Click the trash icon next to the edit icon to remove it from the list.
+- Edit a Todo: Click the edit icon next to the task to edit and press save

 # External Resources